Mark A. Cooper

-Mark Anthony Cooper (April 20, 1800 - March 17, 1885) was an American politician, businessman and lawyer who was a U.S. Representative from Georgia.
+Mark Anthony Cooper (April 20, 1800 - March 17, 1885) was an American politician, businessman and lawyer who was a U.S. representative from Georgia.
 He owned an iron works in Etowah and was president of the Cartersville-Van Wert Railroad.

 Biography

 Early life and family

 Cooper was born near Powelton, Georgia, in Hancock County in 1800.
 His cousin was U.S. Representative Eugenius Aristides Nisbet.
 He graduated from South Carolina College (now the University of South Carolina) in Columbia in 1819.
 After studying law and gaining admittance to the state bar in 1821, he practiced law in Eatonton, Georgia.
 He later moved to Columbus, Georgia.
-Cooper was first married to Evaline Flournoy, sometime around 1821, but she died only 3 months into their marriage.
+Cooper was first married to Evaline Flournoy, sometime around 1821, but she died three months into their marriage.
 He then remarried in 1826 to Sophronia Randle.
 The two had eleven children, seven who survived infancy.

 Military and political careers

 In 1836, Cooper fought in the Second Seminole War and commanded a battalion of Georgia Volunteers.
-He rose to the rank of Major.
+He rose to the rank of major.
 During the war, Cooper distinguished himself and reiterated his belief in states' rights by refusing to turn over 3,000 pounds of bacon to federal authorities because it was sent to feed Georgia militia men.
 Fort Cooper, a military fortification built during the war, was commanded by and named in honor of Cooper.

 In 1833, Cooper served in the Georgia House of Representatives.
 In 1838, he was elected as a Whig Representative from Georgia to the 26th United States Congress and served one term in that seat from March 4, 1839, until March 3, 1841, as he lost his bid for reelection in 1840.
 He returned to the U.S. Congress in 1842 after winning election as a Democrat to fill the remainder of the term of William Crosby Dawson, who had resigned in 1841 to run for the Governor of Georgia.
 Cooper was reelected to that congressional seat in the general election in 1842; however, he resigned in 1843 to run an unsuccessful candidacy for Governor.
 Cooper's second stint in Congress lasted from January 3, 1842, to June 26, 1843.